INTEGRATED DESIGN 1 - 2022/3

 The assessment strategy is designed to provide students with the opportunity to demonstrate:

-- The ability to use AUTOCAD for the production of appropriately dimensioned 2D engineering drawings and 3D structural models (LO 1)
+- The ability to use a CAD package for the production of appropriately dimensioned 2D engineering drawings and 3D structural models

-- The understanding of practical considerations in design and the application of their theoretical knowledge in health and safety (LO 4, 8, 9, 10)
+- The understanding of practical considerations in design and the application of their knowledge in health and safety

-- Demonstrate the ability to propose alternative design solutions, depending on planning, constructional and design constraints, which are sustainable and conform to health and safety principles through a group portfolio and group presentations (LO 1, 4, 6 - 10, 13 - 15)
+- The ability to propose alternative design solutions, depending on planning, constructional and design constraints, which are sustainable and conform to health and safety principles through a group portfolio and group presentations

-- Demonstrate elements of creativity using conceptual design alternatives, accompanied by criticism of their 3D structural behaviour, through several group portfolio and group presentations (LO 1, 5 - 15)
+- The elements of creativity using conceptual design alternatives, accompanied by criticism of their 3D structural behaviour, through design portfolio and presentations

 Thus, the summative assessment for this module consists of:

-- DAD project: Group effort to design, assemble and dismantle a full-scale structure and making a 1-2 minute video [Learning outcome assessed 4 - 10, 14, 15] (40%)
+- DAD project: Group effort to design, assemble and dismantle a full-scale structure and making a 1-2 minute video (40%)

 Formative assessment and feedback

-- Provide the ability to appraise structural and planning needs of construction projects and determine solutions to design problems
+- Provide the ability to appraise structural and planning needs for construction projects and determine solutions to design problems.

 |001||Identify and critically appraise alternative solutions to planning and design problems.||CPT|